cabouman/mbirjax/docs/source/theory.rst

 Option "unweighted" provides unweighted reconstruction; Option "transmission" is the correct weighting for transmission CT with constant dosage; Option "transmission_root" is commonly used with transmission CT data to improve image homogeneity; Option "emmission" is appropriate for emission CT data.

 **Prior Model:**
-The ``svmbir`` function allows the prior model to be set either as a qGGMRF or a proximal map prior.
+MBIRJAX allows the prior model to be set either as a qGGMRF or a proximal map prior.
 The qGGRMF prior is the default method recommended for new users.
 Alternatively, the proximal map prior is an advanced feature required for the implementation of the Plug-and-Play algorithm.
 The Plug-and-Play algorithm allows the modular use of a wide variety of advanced prior models including priors implemented with machine learning methods such as deep neural networks.